Al-Shabaab (militant group): 2006–2009: Ethiopian invasion

-2009–10: Dominance in the south
+2009–10: Dominance in the South

-Having made important territorial gains from mid-2008, al-Shabaab increasingly focused its attention on opposition to the Somali Transitional Federal Government, as the Ethiopian-led war segued into the next phase of the protracted Somali Civil War.
-By 2009–10, al-Shabaab controlled most of central and southern Somalia (south of the semi-autonomous region of Puntland), and it had formed administrative structures to govern territories under its control.
+Having made important territorial gains from mid-2008, Al-Shabaab increasingly focused its attention on opposition to the Somali Transitional Federal Government, as the Ethiopian-led war segued into the next phase of the protracted Somali Civil War.
+By 2009–10, Al-Shabaab controlled most of central and southern Somalia (south of the semi-autonomous region of Puntland), and it had formed administrative structures to govern territories under its control.
 It had particular success building relationships with local leaders in order to build cross-clan coalitions, combining its principled anti-clannism with a "pragmatic clannism": a willingness to manipulate clan networks and exploit inter-clan politics.

-By 2009, al-Shabaab started drastically altering its choice of targets and frequency of attacks.
+By 2009, Al-Shabaab started drastically altering its choice of targets and frequency of attacks.
 The use of kidnappings and bombings in urban areas significantly grew in use.
 The groups significant support from the Somali diaspora dwindled in response to the usage of terror tactics.

 2011–13: Internal and external challenges

-Over 200 al-Shabaab fighters surrender to AMISOM, September 2012.
+Over 200 Al-Shabaab fighters surrender to AMISOM, September 2012.

-Somali and Kenyan troops celebrate al-Shabaab's retreat from Kismayo Airport, 2012.
+Somali and Kenyan troops celebrate Al-Shabaab's retreat from Kismayo Airport, 2012.

-In subsequent years, however, al-Shabaab's strong position was significantly weakened, as – in the context of a famine in the region and, simultaneously, a military offensive against the group – the group experienced territorial and strategic setbacks in the military arena; an internal struggle over the group's direction and leadership; and, in response to both, a wave of high-profile defections.
+In subsequent years, however, Al-Shabaab's strong position was significantly weakened, as – in the context of a famine in the region and, simultaneously, a military offensive against the group – the group experienced territorial and strategic setbacks in the military arena; an internal struggle over the group's direction and leadership; and, in response to both, a wave of high-profile defections.

 Territorial losses

-The group's military fortunes turned with the failure of the August 2010 Ramadan offensive – the inauguration of the Battle of Mogadishu – which resulted in heavy al-Shabaab losses.
-By August 2011, al-Shabaab had announced a "strategic withdrawal" from Mogadishu, although, from outlying districts, it continued to exert influence in the city and to launch deadly guerrilla attacks against AMISOM and the TFG.
-In October and November 2011, Kenya and Ethiopia – partnering with local militias – launched offensives against al-Shabaab strongholds: Kenya's Operation Linda Nchi on the southern front, while Ethiopia approached from the west.
-The group lost territory to both armies, notably losing Baidoa to Ethiopia in February 2012 and losing the port city (and revenue hub) of Kismayo to Kenya in October 2012.
+The group's military fortunes turned with the failure of the August 2010 Ramadan offensive – the inauguration of the Battle of Mogadishu – which resulted in heavy Al-Shabaab losses.
+By August 2011, Al-Shabaab had announced a "strategic withdrawal" from Mogadishu, although, from outlying districts, it continued to exert influence in the city and to launch deadly guerrilla attacks against the AMISOM and the TFG.
+In October and November 2011, Kenya and Ethiopia – partnering with local militias – launched offensives against Al-Shabaab strongholds: Kenya's Operation Linda Nchi on the southern front, while Ethiopia approached from the west.
+The group lost territory to both the armies, notably losing Baidoa to Ethiopia in February 2012 and losing the port city (and revenue hub) of Kismayo to Kenya in October 2012.
 Military pressures on the group were sustained into 2013.